01 of 02

-Small patterns like this are fast and easy, but they're also just the right size for making ornaments.
+Small patterns such as this are fast and easy, but they're also just the right size for making ornaments.
 Use a 3-inch embroidery hoop and frame the finished embroidery in it.
 Then, add a ribbon hanger tied to the hoop's hardware.
 Or, construct an ornament that has a bit of stuffing or a cardboard insert.

-These miniature motifs are also good for adding to the corner of cloth napkins, handmade (or readymade) zip pouches, coasters and more.
+These miniature motifs are also good for adding to the corner of cloth napkins, handmade (or readymade) zip pouches, coasters, and more.